kubermatic/docs/content/kubeone/master/guides/autoscaler_addon/_index.en.md

 kb-cluster-eu-west-3c     1           1               aws     ubuntu   1.21.5    28m
 ```

-Once the annotated machinedeployment replicas are ready, check the Pod once again.
+Once the annotated machinedeployment replica is ready, check the Pod once again.
 At this point, the new Pod should be up and running as shown below:

 ```bash
 $ kubectl get pods